Home > News >

 The hatching temperatures

 Temperature is the crutial indicator when operating the hatching machine.
-The normal development of the embryo is highly affected by the stalbe temeratures.
+The normal development of the embryo is highly affected by the stalbe temperatures.
 Generally speaking, most of the poultries hatch at a temperature between 37.2℃ to 37.7℃.
 If the temperature is over high, it will accelerate the metabolism of the embryo, leading to premature birth, developmental abnormalities or deformities, or even embryonic death.
 If the temperature is over low, It will delay embryonic development, prolong incubation time, and the embryo may stop developing at an early or late stage.
 When the temperature is unstable, the embryos may suffer from heat or cold stress, resulting in hatching failure.

 temperature settings of cabinet incubator